-The complaint will be filed in federal district court in Chicago against Boeing, manufacturer of the plane, based in Chicago, and Rosemount Aerospace, Inc. of Minnesota that manufactured the allegedly defective part.
-Separate claims also will be filed Monday against the Federal Aviation Administration (FAA) on behalf of the families.
+The complaint was filed in federal district court in Chicago against Boeing, manufacturer of the plane, based in Chicago, and Rosemount Aerospace, Inc. of Minnesota that manufactured the allegedly defective part.
+Separate claims were also filed against the Federal Aviation Administration (FAA) on behalf of the families.

-A PRESS CONFERENCE WILL BE HELD MONDAY, APRIL 29, AT 12 NOON CST AT 120 N. LASALLE ST., 11TH FLOOR.
-ATTORNEYS FOR THE FAMILIES WILL BE PRESENT AS WELL AS FAMILY MEMBERS WHO WILL BE MAKING STATEMENTS TO THE PRESS.
-THE FILED COMPLAINTS AND ADMINISTRATIVE CLAIMS AGAINST THE FAA WILL BE AVAILABLE AS WELL AS PHOTOS OF THE FAMILIES.
+A PRESS CONFERENCE WAS HELD MONDAY, APRIL 29, AT 12 NOON CST AT 120 N. LASALLE ST., 11TH FLOOR.
+ATTORNEYS FOR THE FAMILIES WERE PRESENT AS WELL AS FAMILY MEMBERS WHO MADE STATEMENTS TO THE PRESS.
+THE FILED COMPLAINTS AND ADMINISTRATIVE CLAIMS AGAINST THE FAA ARE AVAILABLE AS WELL AS PHOTOS OF THE FAMILIES.

 “This crash is tragic for every family who lost loved ones, but these families from Canada are particularly impacted because the Vaidyas lost three generations – grandparents, parents and children,” said Robert A. Clifford, founder and senior partner at Clifford Law Offices in Chicago.
 “Paul Njoroge lost his wife and three young children, including little nine-month-old Rubi.
 These lawsuits will demonstrate the shortcuts and greed of Boeing and others as well as the utter disregard of the passengers they were to protect that could have avoided this tragic crash.”